EskinderAbera/PayView-Mobile/README.md

-# PayView-Mobile is a mobile wallet where user can top up, send money using QR-Code.
+# PayView-Mobile is a mobile wallet app where user can top up, send money using QR-Code.
 Back-End is developed by using django restframework, you can find the api in my repository.
+This is a simple Mobile App developed using React-Native.